 Over time, foot traffic and sunlight can cause uneven wear and fading in your rug.
 To ensure uniformity, rotate your rug every six months to a year.
 This will distribute wear and tear more evenly and help maintain the rug’s appearance.

-Deep Clean Your Area Rug
+Deep Clean an Area Rug on a Laminate Floor

 At least once a year, deep clean your area rug to remove embedded dirt and grime that vacuuming cannot reach.
 Depending on the rug material, you can choose between steam cleaning, shampooing, or professional cleaning.